Zdolbuniv: History

 The town was mentioned in 1497 in the deed, in which the Lithuanian Grand Duke and future King of Poland Alexander Jagiellon committed several villages to Prince Konstanty Ostrogski.
 Among the villages mentioned in the deed was Dolbunov.
 The town has had its present name of Zdolbuniv since 1629.
 In 1569, following the Union of Lublin, Zdolbuniv became part of the Kingdom of Poland, where it remained for over 200 years, until the Partitions of Poland.
 In 1793, it was annexed by the Russian Empire, and in the interbellum period, it again belonged to Poland.
 It was a powiat (country) centre in Wołyń Voivodeship during this period.
 Zdołbunów, as it was then known, was an important rail hub, located near the Polish-Soviet border.
 According to the 1921 census, the town had a mixed population, 40.0% Polish, 31.3% Ukrainian, 10.0% Jewish, 9,0% Russian, 8.9% Czech.
+By 1931 the population had grown to 10,000 inhabitants.

 In September 1939, following the Soviet Invasion of Poland, Zdołbunów was captured by the Soviet Union, where it remained until the Operation Barbarossa.
 Its Jewish minority was murdered in the Holocaust, and in late 1943, Zdołbunów became a shelter for the ethnic Polish population of Volhynia, escaping the Volhynian Genocide.
 On February 3, 1944, the town was captured by the Red Army, and eventually annexed from Poland.

-Prior to the administrative reform of 2020, it was the administrative center of the former Zdolbuniv Raion.
+Prior to the administrative reform of 2020, it was the administrative center of the now abolished Zdolbuniv Raion.

+Economy

+Zdolbuniv is an important railway junction, as well as a centre of cement and brick production.
+Railway repair workshops are located in the city.